selamawitN/AdvancedProgramming_Traffic_Incident_Reporting_System_Group_6/README.md

 ## Overview

-The **Traffic Incident Management System** addresses a critical gap between citizens who witness traffic incidents and administrators responsible for emergency response.
+The **Traffic Incident Reporting System** addresses a critical gap between citizens who witness traffic incidents and administrators responsible for emergency response.
 In many situations, people are unsure where to report incidents, or the information fails to reach the right personnel in time.

 This system allows any citizen to submit an incident report in under 60 seconds through a browser-based map interface.
 When a critical incident is reported, all connected administrators receive an instant alert on their desktop applications — with no delay and no missed emergencies.